NASCAR Canada Series: Manufacturer representation

-Types of cars used include the Ford Fusion, Chevrolet Camaro, and Dodge Challenger.
-The NASCAR Pinty's Series is the only NASCAR series in which Dodge still provides factory support, as the series is supported by the Canadian arm of Fiat Automobili, S.p.A., having pulled out of the United States and Mexican series after 2012, and is also the only series Toyota does not participate in; it was also the last NASCAR series which had factory support from Pontiac prior to going out of business in 2010 after General Motors's Chapter 11 bankruptcy.
+Types of cars used include the Ford Mustang, Ford Fusion, Chevrolet Camaro, and Dodge Challenger.
+The NASCAR Pinty's Series was the last NASCAR series in which Dodge still provided factory support, as the series was supported by the Canadian arm of Fiat Automobili, S.p.A., having pulled out of the United States and Mexican series after 2012.
+Factory support ended before the shortened 2020 season.
+It is also one of two series Toyota does not participate in, the other being the NASCAR Brasil Sprint Race; it was also the last NASCAR series which had factory support from Pontiac prior to going out of business in 2010 after General Motors's Chapter 11 bankruptcy.